-This Draft Environmental Impact Statement (EIS) is a joint document issued under the National Environmental Policy Act (NEPA) [42 United States Code (USC) § 4321] and the Washington State Environmental Policy Act (SEPA) [Revised Code of Washington (RCW) 43.21.C.030 and Chapter 197-11 of the Washington Administrative Code (WAC)].
+This Final EIS is a joint document issued under the National Environmental Policy Act (NEPA) (42 United States Code [USC] § 4321) and the Washington State Environmental Policy Act (SEPA) (Revised Code of Washington [RCW] 43.21.C.030 and Chapter 197-11 of the Washington Administrative Code [WAC]).
 The Federal Transit Administration (FTA) is the lead agency under NEPA and Sound Transit is the lead agency under SEPA.
-This joint document supplements the SEPA Draft EIS Sound Transit prepared and issued in March 2021.
-The current document is a NEPA Draft EIS and a SEPA Supplemental Draft EIS (Draft EIS) that analyzes the environmental effects of the OMF South project as currently planned.
-As described in more detail below, comments received earlier by Sound Transit on the 2021 SEPA Draft EIS will be responded to in the Final EIS to be issued jointly by Sound Transit and FTA.
+As described in more detail below, this Final EIS responds to comments received on both the March 2021 SEPA Draft EIS and September 2023 NEPA Draft/SEPA Supplemental Draft EIS.